TensorRocq: Enabling diagrammatic reasoning in Rocq: Introduction

 Process theories are easy to reason about on paper because reasoning corresponds to diagrammatic manipulation.
 String diagrams place a particular focus on the flow of data through a process, which is encoded by \textit{connectivity}.
 In fact, two string diagrams with the same connections represent the same process, as encapsulated by the mantra of ``only connectivity matters''~\cite{Selinger2010}.
 Within the categorical framework of SMCs, this is encoded via a number of naturality and coherence conditions that express that the choice of associativity within a term does not affect its interpretation.
 String diagrams encode all these facts in the single notion that a diagram may be freely deformed without changing its meaning.
 The pattern of reasoning about a string diagram on paper is therefore a cycle of identifying some subdiagram which you want to change, deforming the diagram to separate that subdiagram, and replacing it with an equivalent diagram.

 When attempting to formalize process theories within a proof assistant, things become more complex.
 Associativity information that does not affect connectivity can be elided on paper because we know it does not affect the represented process.
 However, representing an SMC in a proof assistant by an inductive datastructure requires a choice of associativity to be made explicitly.
-The naturality and coherence conditions must be used explicitly; to show two terms are equivalent it is necessary to apply these rules until the terms are syntactically equal, including being associated identically.
+To show two terms are equivalent, it is necessary to apply naturality and coherence conditions explicitly to make the terms syntactically identical.
 Rewriting with known equalities is just as awkward, as the target diagram must be manually deformed using only the naturality and coherence conditions to display the desired subdiagram syntactically, often requiring a large number of structural rewrites.
 In practice, this means that reasoning about process theories in a proof assistant is the cycle of mentally decoding the visual noise of associativity to understand the connective information of a diagram, eventually identifying a subdiagram you want to change, tediously altering the associativity of the diagram until the subdiagram appears verbatim, and finally replacing the diagram.
 The vast majority of proof lines can easily become dedicated to appeasing the proof assistant of the same conditions over and over.

 Prior work has developed some techniques for how to ease the burden of dealing with associativity in SMCs.
 Some tools implement automation to move terms around~\cite{vicar}, while other solutions use external tooling to automatically solve these associations~\cite{pous2026string}.
 Of particular interest to our project is the tool Chyp~\cite{chyp}, which solves this problem by translating SMC terms into a graph structure to perform rewrites and extracting the resulting graph back to an SMC.
-However, Chyp cannot be used within a general-purpose proof assistant both because it is unverified and because it can only describe axiomatized equational theories, not theories arising from a concrete semantics.
+However, Chyp cannot be used within a general-purpose proof assistant because (1) it performs purely equational reasoning and cannot handle first- or higher-order logic and (2) its tactics and proof checker are based on graph rewriting, and thus cannot produce proofs in a format that could be accepted by a traditional interactive theorem prover.